Universal Multilayer Network Exploration by Random Walk with Restart: Discussion

-We illustrate the usefulness of MultiXrank with various use-case applications related to biology and human diseases, providing guidelines for users.
 The MultiXrank package can be applied to any kind of multilayer network such as social, economic, or ecological multilayer networks.
 MultiXrank is optimized and can handle multilayer networks containing up to millions edges.
-To consider billion-scale network problems, several strategies can be considered, such as the Block Elimination Approach for RWR (BEAR) that can be exact or approximate \cite{Shin2015} or the Best of Preprocessing and Iterative approaches (BEPI) that is an approximate approach \cite{Jung2017}.
+To consider billion-scale network problems, several strategies could be considered, such as the Block Elimination Approach for RWR (BEAR) that can be exact or approximate \cite{Shin2015} or the Best of Preprocessing and Iterative approaches (BEPI) that is an approximate approach \cite{Jung2017}.

-Finally, even if one's initial intuition in data analysis could be that "more data is better", the addition of interaction network layers also brings additional degree of freedom \cite{Kivelae2014}.
-To evaluate the pertinence of the addition of multiplex networks or the addition of layers in a multilayer system, MultiXrank includes a systematic evaluation protocol based on Leave-One-Out-Cross-Validation and Link Prediction.
-Overall, our results show that adding networks data does not always increase the predictive power of the RWR, as already suggested by previous studies \cite{Choobdar2019}.
-Our evaluation protocol can be used, for the first time to our knowledge, to evaluate in-depth the signal-to-noise of multilayer system combinations.